 Thinking About Making a Golf Coach Change?

-If you are thinking about making a change of golf coach, here are some helpful ideals and questions to ask yourself first and then questions to ask your golf coach to determine if a coaching change is actually needed.
+Here are some helpful ideals and questions to ask yourself first and then questions to ask your coach to determine if a coaching change is actually needed.

 Assessing Yourself as a Player